-The RISE Learning Institute works across Bellevue College and with the surrounding community to provide opportunities for students to learn through experiences, with the goal of helping them identity, articulate, build, and apply strengths.
+The RISE Learning Institute, a part of the Connected Learning Division, works across Bellevue College and with the surrounding community to provide opportunities for students to learn through experiences, with the goal of helping them identity, articulate, build, and apply strengths.
 Through experiential learning, students develop skills that can help them succeed after leaving Bellevue College.
 In order to support these learning opportunities, RISE additionally provides professional development for faculty and builds relationships with the community.

 Through its programs and networks, RISE:

 - Links students to career-building internships, research projects, and jobs

 - Helps faculty gain comfort with experiential teaching methodologies through professional development, conference and grant support, career support, and other opportunities

 - Mentors future STEM professionals through cohort courses and summer programs